vpbgkt/NexPrepAI/docs/mnt/data/DOCUMENTATION_UPDATE_SUMMARY.md

 ## 📞 Contact & Support

-For questions about this documentation update or the NexPrep platform:
+For questions about this documentation update or the NexPrepAI platform:

 - **Technical Issues**: Refer to API Documentation troubleshooting section
 - **Feature Requests**: Review Project Overview roadmap section